-URF was predicated on the economic theory that increased competition would drive rates close to cost, and would thus stand in for the historic system of rate regulation.144 Thus, Greenlining's Mr. Goodman submits that it is "critical" to assess the reasonableness of rates by comparing them to "providers' actual costs of providing telephone services."145 Subject to the condition that effective competition is absent, Ms. Baldwin agrees that "the best way to gauge whether rates are just and reasonable is to compare the rates to the underlying costs."146
+URF was predicated on the economic theory that increased competition would drive rates close to cost, and would thus stand in for the historic system of rate regulation.382 Thus, Greenlining's Mr. Goodman submits that it is "critical" to assess the reasonableness of rates by comparing them to "providers' actual costs of providing telephone services."383 Subject to the condition that effective competition is absent, Ms. Baldwin agrees that "the best way to gauge whether rates are just and reasonable is to compare the rates to the underlying costs."384 now has an incentive to favor its own "content" over that provided by rival producers.